 Literature Live! is a BOCES-approved Arts-in-Education program.
 Plays chosen are from standards-based literature and are supported with teacher-developed lesson plans and reference materials.
 All performances are 90 minutes and weekday shows are followed by a question and answer session.
-This year's program is Death of a Salesman.
+2017's program was Death of a Salesman.